Christopher Cortazo Rosas

 Kyra Shassberger

-Kyra Shassberger (she/her) serves as the Director of Communications and Development at MHET, where she combines her extensive background in marketing, communications, and sustainability to advocate for environmental justice and clean energy solutions.
+Kyra Shassberger (she/her) serves as the Director of Communications and Systems at MHET, where she combines her extensive background in marketing, communications, and sustainability to advocate for environmental justice and clean energy solutions.
 With a passion for sustainability and social impact, she is dedicated to effectively communicating complex sustainability goals and initiatives in ways that inspire action and resonate with a diverse range of stakeholders, from local communities to business leaders.
 Kyra is driven by her belief in the power of advocacy to create meaningful change.
 She actively works to amplify the voices of underrepresented communities in the clean energy movement, ensuring that equity and accessibility are central to MHET’s initiatives.
 Her expertise allows her to bridge the gap between sustainability efforts and public support, empowering local communities to engage with and benefit from the organization’s transformative work.
 Outside of work, Kyra enjoys crafting, thrifting, and repairing watches.

 Emiliano Malizia